 Centuries of patriarchy rooted in European culture continue to shape our belief about our place in the world.
 In midlife, woman are steeped in a story that says we are entering a time of loss and decline, when social value and worth are diminishing, peak experiences and valuable contributions are largely in the past, and youthfulness is the only measure of beauty, worth, and value.

-What if the challenges and suffering we experience in midlife and menopause lead to the insight, awareness, depth, and empathy we need to flourish in the second half of life?
+What if the challenges we experience in midlife and menopause lead to the insight, awareness, depth, and empathy we need to flourish in the second half of life?

 James Hollis, a Jungian psychoanalyst, offers a valuable perspective and lens for understanding our journey through midlife.
 He says that the question that occupies us in the first half of life is, ‘what does the world want from me?’
 This is a time of adapting to the demands of the world and fulfilling the expectations of others.
 We develop what Hollis calls a ‘provisional sense of self’ in response to fulfilling these expectations ~ a temporary, social identity shaped by external expectations, family dynamics, trauma, and conditioning.